romaricdrigon/romaricdrigon.github.io/_posts/2019-07-05-value-objects-doctrine-and-symfony-forms.md

 ## Definition

 A Value object is a PHP* object representing a piece of information.
 In a more formal vocabulary, it represents a specific state.
-A very straightforward example: `Money`.
+Here is a very straightforward example: `Money`.
 "CHF 100" is composed of a currency (Swiss Francs), and an amount (100), with a given precision (watch out for floating-point precision in PHP!).
 I could write down an amount as an integer, ie. `100` but then it is up to you to guess the units (is it 100 CHF or 1 CHF with cent precision?) and comparing 2 values requires making sure the currency is the same.
 Here a value object is useful to fully represent all details.
-Moreover, we could use the value object to hold methods useful for any monetary value (ie., convert to another currency...).
+Moreover, we could use the value object to hold methods that are useful for any monetary value (ie., convert to another currency...).

 Let's take another example: an `Address`.
 A specific address has nothing unique, it is equal to any other address with the same street, the same street number and the same city.
 So it is a value object, and not an _entity_.
-Here I used the **"equality" rule-of-thumb**, keep that in mind when you don't know if anything is an entity or a value-object.
+Here I used the **"equality" rule-of-thumb**, keep when in mind when you don't know if something is an entity or a value-object.
 Similarly, two `Money` objects are equal if they have the same amount and the same currency.
-Versus a `User` person, who will typically be represented by an entity: 2 users of your software are not the same if they have the same name (!).
+Versus a `User` person, who will typically be represented by an entity: 2 users of your software are not the same even if they have the same name (!).

 _* Note: PHP or any object-oriented language.
 Java, C#, anything with classes._